erajasekar/cs-workshop/PITCHME.md

 - Instead, we invented a general purpose computer containing a assembly of transistors that can do many different things, depending on which transistors are swiched on and off.

+Note: For eg. We don't need a separate device to play each game.
+We can play several games in a single computer or a phone.
 ---

 ## What is a Computer?